 Barbed Wire Gates

-Barbed wire gates require building.
+Barbed wire gates require building from scratch.
 They are not available for purchase.
-They combine the strands of barbed wire used for the fence and round wood posts or logs.
+They combine the strands of wire used for the fence and round wood posts or logs.

 When stretched between gate posts, barbed wire gates look like the rest of the fence.
 Chances are you will already have the materials on hand.